huggingface/transformers/docs/source/en/tasks/audio_classification.md

 >>> minds = load_dataset("PolyAI/minds14", name="en-US", split="train")
 ```

-Split the `train` split of the dataset into smaller train and test sets using the [`~datasets.Dataset.train_test_split`] method.
+Split the dataset's `train` split into a smaller train and test set with the [`~datasets.Dataset.train_test_split`] method.
 This will give you a chance to experiment and make sure everything works before spending more time on the full dataset.

 ```py
 >>> minds = minds.train_test_split(test_size=0.2)